germanv73/DevLogs/JavaLogs/log.md

 ### December 15, 2019

-### Video Course
+#### Video Course

 **Progress**: Started a video course that will go over JSP (JavaServer Pages), Servlets, and JDBC topics.
-So far, I have covered the JSP fundamentals which included **Expressions**, **Scriplets**, and **Declarations**.
+So far, I have covered the JSP fundamentals which included **Expressions**, **Scriptlets**, and **Declarations**.
 These files are used in **.jsp** files with HTML markup is used to build webpages with Java code used throughout the page.
 Expressions are defined by **<%= some Java expression %>**.
 These are used to call a small/simple Java function.
-Scriplets are defined by **<% some Java code: 1 to many lines %>**.
+Scriptlets are defined by **<% some Java code: 1 to many lines %>**.
 These can be used when more than one line of Java code needs to be used in order to call a function or several items need to be completed.
 And lastly, Declarations are defined as **<%! variable or method declaration %>**.
 Declarations are used to declare methods in the .jsp file.
 The method can then be called from anywhere in the same .jsp file.

-It is recommended to keep Scriplets and Declarations to a minimum in the .jsp file.
+It is recommended to keep Scriptlets and Declarations to a minimum in the .jsp file.
 For this reason, it is recommended to create a separate Java Class which will have house all the heavy lifting Java code. the .jsp file can then call this Java Class with a simple Expression.
 This should help make the .jsp file easily maintainable.

 The course then went into reading user input from a form that was used in an HTML file.
 Several types of inputs were reviewed such as Drop-Down Lists, Radio Buttons, and Checkboxes.
-After the user inputs the information, the data that confirmed and displayed using a .jsp file using Expressions and Scriplets.
+After the user inputs the information, the data that confirmed and displayed using a .jsp file using Expressions and Scriptlets.
 These methods were simple and straightforward but will require several practice problems to ensure that I am able to fully comprehend the topic.

+### December 16, 2019

+#### Video course

+**Progress**: Today, I went back and reviewed the JSP Fundamentals previously covered.
+One of the items that I had previously not understood was the **session** object.
+I only remembered seeing it used in my code, but I did no understand exactly what session meant.
+After going back and reviewing this again, I now understand that the JSP built-in object **session** is a unique session for each individual user of a web app and several items can be stored to that session that can not be accessed by any other user.